FREEDM-DGI/FREEDM/docs/module_creation/start.rst

     } // namespace broker
     } // namespace freedm

 What's going on here?
 We've created an instance of **CLocalLogger** called ``Logger``.
 This allows us to log messages from this module.
-When creating your module you may find it handy to familiarize yourself with :ref:`logger-cfg`.
+When creating your module you may find it handy to familiarize yourself with :ref:`reference-logger`.

 Next, we need to register our module with the scheduler and message delivery system.
 In `Broker/src/PosixMain.cpp` locate the initialize modules section and add your new module::